 - Training and Awareness: Provide training and awareness programs to educate the RE’s staff on red teaming methodologies, incident response procedures, and the importance of proactive cybersecurity measures.

-CyberNX, can help REs can effectively navigate the complexities of CSCRF compliance and safeguard their operations in the digital age.
+CyberNX, can help you effectively navigate the complexities of CSCRF compliance and safeguard their operations in the digital age.
 Contact us for comprehensive CSCRF compliance requirements.

-What are the benefits of conducting red teaming exercises?
+What are the benefits of red teaming under SEBI CSCRF?

 Who should conduct red teaming exercises?